 In addition to the mentioned risk management processes, the Company also conducts ORSA as defined in its own risk and solvency assessment policy.
-The ORSA is a process that includes identification of the differences between the Company's risk profile and the assumptions of the Standard Formula, the own assessment of solvency needs, capital adequacy projections, stress tests and scenarios, and the link between the risk profile and capital management.
+ORSA is a process that includes identification of the differences between the risk profile and the assumptions of the standard formula, the own assessment of solvency needs, capital adequacy projections, sensitivity analyses and scenarios, and the establishment of the link between the risk profile and capital management.
 In ORSA, all material risks are assessed, whether quantifiable or not, that may have an impact on the operations of the Company from either an economic or a regulatory perspective.